My Quiet Kitchen

 • cooked lentils

-For an option that's already seasoned try one of these recipes:
+• Or for a vegan protein that's already seasoned try one of these:

 How to Make Vegan Taco Bowls